jmoses/roku-control/README.md

 # Roku

-TODO: Write a gem description
+Gem to control a roku device

 ## Installation